Hatonjan/barber-shop/README.md

 - All code written by me, with AI used strictly for debugging and reference
 - CSS modularized by section for maintainability and scalability
 - Color palette derived from hero image to reinforce brand identity

 ---

+###  Fonts

+All fonts used in this project were sourced from [Google Fonts](https://fonts.google.com) and are licensed for commercial use.
+Font README files are included in the project directory for reference.

+---